Ngā tohutohu hei whakarite whare hauora, whai pūngao hoki

 - Set your heating system to 18 degrees in the bedroom, and 21 degrees in the living room.
 Invest in a plug-in thermostat for heating appliances to keep you warm and healthy without wasting energy.

-- Make sure your heating system is clean and efficient – clean your heat pump's filter regularly, and have your chimney or flue swept once a year.
+Clean your heat pump's filter regularly, and have your chimney or flue swept once a year.

 - Replace your inefficient and costly unflued gas heater.
-Choose your new heating method after comparing the different options.
+Choose your new heating method after

 Managing moisture

-- Watch video on fixing home dampness.
+- Watch video on

 - Get externally ducted extractor fans for your bathroom and kitchen.